I Need You (N-Dubz song): Music video

 Digital Spy said of the video: "They have really upped their game and splashed the cash.
 One scene sees Dappy flying a personalised helicopter.
 He had to fly it himself with an instructor by his side and he was very nervous".
-The music video has received over 10,000,000 views on YouTube.
 In an interview with Digital Spy, Dappy described the music video as being "Big and phat" and despite the director, Rage, being American, "It still feels very British".

 Promotion

 "I Need You" was performed by the group on 24 October on TMi.
 4 November 2009 saw the trio do a mini interview and performance of the single on GMTV.